 The purpose and intent of the Historical Resources Regulations of the Land Development Code (Chapter 14, Division 3, and Article 2) is to protect, preserve and, where damaged, restore the historical resources of San Diego.
 The regulations apply to all proposed development within the City of San Diego when historical resources are present on the premises.
-Before approving discretionary projects, CEQA requires the Lead Agency to identify and examine the significant adverse environmental effects which may result from that project.
+Before approving discretionary projects, CEQA requires the Lead Agency to identify and examine the significant adverse environmental effects, which may result from that project.
 A project that may cause a substantial adverse change in the significance of a historical resource may have a significant effect on the environment (sections 15064.5(b) and 21084.1).
 A substantial adverse change is defined as demolition, destruction, relocation, or alteration activities, which would impair historical significance (Sections 15064.5(b)(1)).
 Any historical resource listed in, or eligible to be listed in the California Register of Historical Resources, including archaeological resources, is considered to be historically or culturally significant.

 The City of San Diego criteria for determination of historic significance, pursuant to CEQA, is evaluated based upon age (over 45 years), location, context, association with an important event, uniqueness, or structural integrity of the building.
 Projects requiring the demolition and/or modification of structures that are 45 years or older can result in potential impacts to a historical resource.
-The existing structures were identified as being over 45 years in age.
-Consequently, photographic documentation, architectural descriptions, building permit and Assessor's Building Records, City Directory Research and Occupant History, and A Notice of Completion letter for the project site were submitted and reviewed by Plan-Historic staff.
-City staff determined that the property and/or structures are not individually designated resources and are not located within a designated historic district.
-In addition, the property does not meet designation criteria as a significant resource under any adopted criteria.
+The project site does not contain any structures.
 No impact would result.